scottishgovernment/housing/README.md

     * `daysUntilExpiry`
       * Indicates the number of days until the Aspose Words license expires.
       * Type: number
+    * `cpiReleaseDate`
+      * The date that the current cpi data was released
+      * Type string
+    * `cpiNextReleaseDate`
+      * The date that the next scheduled update of cpi data is due.
+      * Type string

 The `/health` endpoint supports the following optional parameters: